chrismytton/chrismytton.github.io/_posts/2019-09-29-septembers-books-and-links.md

 tags: [books, creativity, productivity]
 ---

-This is a summary of the books I've been reading, as well as a selection of article and web pages that I've found interesting or useful this month.
+This is a summary of the books I've been reading, as well as a selection of articles and web pages that I've found interesting or useful this month.

 ## Books